Bushey Meads School

 About Bushey Meads School

 Bushey Meads School is part of the highly successful Bushey St James Trust; a growing Multi Academy Trust in leafy Bushey, Hertfordshire.
 Transport links are good with the M1, M25, A1 and A41 being close by, bus routes are only a short walk away making a journey to train stations easy too.
 The Trust itself is currently comprised of Bushey Meads School (secondary), Little Reddings Primary School and Hartsbourne Primary School.
 The Trust is committed to continuous improvement and providing a high quality learning environment for all and is ‘Going for Greatness’.
 The school is both innovative and an incredibly rewarding place to work.
-It is a vibrant learning community and is ranked as Hertfordshire's 5th most popular school (School Guru).
+It is a vibrant learning community and is ranked within Hertfordshire's top 10 most popular schools (School Guru).

 Bushey Meads School is part way through a multi-million pound expansion project to provide an even better learning experience for students.
 During the last 3 years the site has been extensively developed to provide a whole variety of brand new inspiring learning spaces.
 These include new English classrooms, a fantastic refurbished and extended Learning Resource Centre, new office spaces and meeting rooms, a Professional Learning Area for staff (complimenting the inspiring staffroom), state of the art Performing and Visual Arts spaces (including a theatre environment in our Main Hall with raked seating, industry standard sprung dance floor, full lighting and PA rig, as well as an additional brand new theatre space for Drama teaching and performance), new Science Labs, a superb Music Block and recording studios, outstanding Sixth Form Study Centre and Sixth Form Café, refurbished Pastoral Care Centre, facilities for our PE & Health Faculty, new Sensory and Medical Rooms for our SEN Faculty and a major refurbishment and large extension for the School Restaurant.